 - If you have a Type 1 hardware controller as mentioned at the top of the page, select “Uno(ATmega328)” in the Device dropdown box.

-- If you have a Type 2 or Type 3 device as mentioned at the top of the page, select “Duemilanove/Nano(ATmega328)” in the Device dropdown box.
+- If you have a Type 2 device as mentioned at the top of the page, select “Duemilanove/Nano(ATmega328)” in the Device dropdown box.
 (If you have a blue controller and are uncertain which hardware type you have, you can start with Type 1, and if that does not work, follow the instructions again for Type 2.
 As mentioned before, if you pick an incorrect setting it won’t harm anything, it just won’t update the device).

 - You will likely only have a single COM port to choose from under COM port.
 If you have more than one, note the numbers available, unplug the device, and see which number disappears.
 Plug the device back in, and see the number that reappears.
 This will be the correct number to choose.